-It is my pleasure to invite you to attend the 2015 Annual Meeting of Stockholders of Globalstar, Inc.

-The meeting will be held at our headquarters at 300 Holiday Square Blvd., Covington, LA 70433 at 10 a.m.
-Central Time on May 28, 2015.
+It is my pleasure to invite you to attend the 2018 Annual Meeting of Stockholders of Globalstar, Inc. The meeting will be held at our headquarters at 300 Holiday Square Blvd., Covington, LA 70433 at 10 a.m.
+Central Time on May 22, 2018.
 At the meeting, you will be asked to:

-- (1) Elect William A. Hasler and James Monroe III as our two Class C Directors; - (2) Ratify the selection of Crowe Horwath LLP as our independent certified public accounting firm for the year ending December 31, 2015; and - (3) Consider any other matters that may properly be brought before the meeting.
+- (1) Elect William A. Hasler, James Monroe III and Kenneth M. Young as our three Class C Directors; - (2) Ratify the selection of Crowe Horwath LLP as our independent registered public accounting firm for the year ending December 31, 2018; - (3) Consider any other matters that may properly be brought before the meeting.

 We are pleased to take advantage of Securities and Exchange Commission rules that allow us to furnish our proxy materials via the Internet.
-As a result, we are sending our stockholders a Notice of Internet Availability of Proxy Materials instead of a paper copy of this proxy statement and our 2014 Annual Report.
+As a result, we are sending our stockholders a Notice of Internet Availability of Proxy Materials instead of paper copies of this proxy statement and our 2017 Annual Report.
 The Notice contains instructions on how to access and review those documents using the Internet.
 The Notice also instructs you on how to submit your proxy using the Internet or by phone.
 If you would like to receive a printed copy of our proxy materials, you should follow the instructions for requesting them included in the Notice.